 So do make sure that all of your web pages have relevant title tags and at that same time, it includes your targeted keyword(s) too.

-This tag must have the summary of the whole page.
-The more precisely you define the summary of your page in this tag, the higher will be the chances that you will get attention of both search engines and visitors.
+This tag must have a summary of the whole page.
+The more precisely you define the summary of your page in this tag, the higher will be the chances that you will get the attention of both search engines and visitors.

 #2 Image Optimization

-Other than the weight of the image, the alt tags of each image must be utilised properly.
-You can specify your keywords in the alt tab of every image on your WordPress website.
+Other than the weight of the image, the alt tags of each image must be utilized properly.
+You can specify your keywords in the alt tag of every image on your WordPress website.

 Luckily, WordPress websites come with the option to optimize the images.
 All you need to do is, use it effectively.